thekeytechnology/tkt-plugin/readme.txt

 --- Shortcodes ---

+[tkTrackingOptOutLink type="PLATFORM"]Text[/tkTrackingOptOutLink]

+Outputs a link that lets the user set a cookie to opt out of the respective platform's tracking.
+Supported platforms:
+Google Analytics (Plugin "Google Analytics for WordPress by MonsterInsights"): type="GA" Facebook (Plugin "Pixel Caffeine"): type="FB"

 [tk-next-weekday weekday="<sonday | tuesday | ... | sunday (default)>"]
 Will return the date of the next days as specified by the weekday parameter.
 Use this to have a perpetually extending final registation date.